mariashakleva/Articles_Ruby_App/README.md

 The main goal was to get to know ROR and try to make a simple app that preforms basic operations.

-Run `budnel install` for all dependencies.
+Run `budle install` for all dependencies.